 Balloon Sinus Surgery Preparation

-2. Get all medications and supplies that you will need before and after the surgery:
+2. Pick up prescriptions from your pharmacy and purchase supplies listed on your pre-procedure instruction sheet that you will need before and after the surgery.

 3. Arrange for someone to drive you to and from the office.
-Although you will be awake during the procedure, the Benadryl and lorazepam (Ativan) taken before you arrive to the office can make you drowsy.
+Although you may be awake during the procedure, the anti-anxiety medication taken before you arrive to the office can make you drowsy.

 On the Day of Surgery